spxp/spxp-specs/README.md

 #### SDK / Reference implementation
 There are already numerous libraries out there for HTTP communication and JSON handling - the two main foundation blocks of SPXP.
-We think providing an SDK that would depend on one of these would interfere too much with most projects or developer preferences.
+We think providing an SDK that would depend on one of these would interfere too much with developer preferences.
 The situation however is different for the cryptographic operations in SPXP.
 The [spxp-crypto](https://github.com/spxp/spxp-crypto) library provides a reference implementation in Java as well as a standard library that can be used directly in your projects.